 Temperature Temperature of water affects different physical, biological and chemical characteristics of a lake and determines the behavior of many parameters responsible for water quality.
 The solubility of oxygen and other gases decrease as temperature increases.
 An increase in water temperature decreases the concentration of dissolved oxygen required for the survival of aquatic organisms.
 Nutrients Total nitrogen (N) and phosphorus (P) are principal nutrients in lake water and are representative of all forms of N and P present in the water.
 There are various sources of N and P both natural and anthropogenic.
 These nutrients are a major cause of eutrophication, decreasing dissolved oxygen concentrations and are detrimental to lake water quality.
 Metals Metals enter the lake waters through natural (geological) and anthropogenic point and non-point sources.
 Certain metals such as lead and mercury, are toxic to aquatic life and can bio-accumulate in the tissues and organs of aquatic organisms, becoming a part of the food chain.
 This may lead to loss of aquatic life and further affect human health.
-Thermotolerant coliforms Thermotolerant coliforms is the group of coliform bacteria also referred to as "fecal coliforms" and is an indicator for the sanitary quality of water.
-The term "thermotolerant coliforms" is gaining acceptance over fecal coliform.
-The presence of these microbes indicate contamination from excreta of warm-blooded animals including humans, and may pose serious and immediate health risks.
+Enterococcus Enterococcus bacteria is an indicator for the sanitary quality of water.
+The presence of these microbes indicate contamination from excreta of warmblooded animals including humans and may pose serious and immediate health risks.